kevinbenach/nextjs-price-sliders/README.md

 ---

-**Note**: This project was built as a technical test for MANGO, demonstrating modern React/Next.js patterns, TypeScript expertise, testing practices, and attention to UX details.
+**Note**: This project was built as a technical test for MANGO, demonstrating modern React/Next.js patterns, TypeScript expertise, comprehensive testing practices, and attention to UX/accessibility details.